freerange/site/soups/weeknotes/week-187.snip.markdown

 [[Little](http://bergcloud.com/littleprinter/)] [Printer][gfr-printer]
 -------

-At GFR we've been {l hello-printer,printing with some of our friends since April}, but if you have been waiting for a packaged product, your time has come.
+At GFR we've been [printing with some of our friends since April][hello-printer], but if you have been waiting for a packaged product, your time has come.
 This week, [BERG](http://berglondon.com) opened up [pre-orders for Little Printer](http://uk-shop.bergcloud.com/).
 Welcome to the party!

 Obviously I have a few thoughts.